pkmn/engine/docs/PROTOCOL.md

   - `0x00`: 1 byte (end of buffer)

-[Z3](../src/tools/max_logs.py) can be used to test out these scenarios - we can quickly see that despite 10 levels of recursive Metronome → Mirror Move being possible in a vaccuum if we are able to control the initial seed, there is no way to achieve the first scenario after burning through the rolls on the first two turns of setup and if we need to be able to proc specific Metronome rolls after.
+[Z3](../src/tools/max_logs.py) can be used to test out these scenarios - we can quickly see that despite 10 levels of recursive Metronome → Mirror Move being possible in a vacuum if we are able to control the initial seed, there is no way to achieve the first scenario after burning through the rolls on the first two turns of setup and if we need to be able to proc specific Metronome rolls after.
 For the second scenario we run into the problem of needing an extra turn of setup for Player